George Dikeoulakos: Coaching career

 The 2019–20 season found him back at Nadezhda Orenburg.
 They were stabilized in the third place of the Russian League, and also finished third in their group in EuroLeague.
 In the play-off games and the entry to the EuroLeague Final 4 they played against Lyon in France on 11 March 2020, and won 80–78.
 However, due to the COVID-19 pandemic, the remainder of the 2019–20 season was cancelled.

 In June 2021, the Italian team Famila Schio announced Dikeoulakos as their new head coach for the next three years.
 In his first season, he won all three trophies in Italy (Italian Championship, Italian Cup and Italian Supercup), a feat he also repeated in 2022–23.
 Furthermore, he led Famila Schio to the Final 4 tournament of the 2022–23 EuroLeague Women, where they won bronze medal after defeating USK Praha in the third-place game.

 In the 2023–24 season, Dikeoulakos led his team to victory in the Italian Cup, defeating arch-rival Venezia in the final.
 However, Venezia had their revenge in the league, where they overcame his team to claim the national championship.
 On the European stage, he guided his squad to the EuroLeague playoffs, where their campaign ended in the quarter-finals after a 2–1 series loss to USK Praha.

 In the 2024–25 season, he once again won the Italian championship and the Italian Cup, both times triumphing over long-time rivals Venezia.
 Under his leadership, the team also advanced to the final stage of the newly established EuroLeague Final Six, held in Zaragoza.

-A few days after the Italian finals, the EuroLeague runners-up CBK Mersin announced Dikeoulakos as their new head coach for the next two years.
+A few days after the Italian finals, the EuroLeague runners-up ÇBK Mersin announced Dikeoulakos as their new head coach for the next two years.